awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticbeanstalk-application-applicationresourcelifecycleconfig.md

 ## Properties<a name="aws-properties-elasticbeanstalk-application-applicationresourcelifecycleconfig-properties"></a>

 `ServiceRole`  <a name="cfn-elasticbeanstalk-application-applicationresourcelifecycleconfig-servicerole"></a>
-The ARN of an IAM service role that Elastic Beanstalk has permission to assume\.
+The Arn of an IAM service role that Elastic Beanstalk has permission to assume\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)